 What shouldn’t I do before dental sedation?

 Don’t eat anything for two hours before your procedure.
 This includes even water.
 Sedation can make people nauseous, and you may even throw up during the procedure.
 Don’t wear clothing that’s uncomfortable.
 We also need to be able to put a blood pressure cuff on your arm.
 If you have any congestion, let us know.
-You need to be able to breathe through your nose for nitrous oxide to work.
+You need to breathe through your nose for nitrous oxide to work.

 Am I a good candidate for sedation dentistry?